 Barcelona is an ever-changing city that sees a variety of new restaurants and bars opening all the time.
 However, it maintains is its grand selection of bodegas.
 Originally places that people visited to buy wine a granel (from a barrel) at cheap prices, they’re now popular local haunts to have a drink with a side dish (or a couple) of croquetas or anchovies.
 El Poble-Sec and Sant Antoni boast some of the oldest and most charming bodegas in Barcelona.

-Gran Bodega Saltó Gran Bodega Saltó
+Gran Bodega Saltó Courtesy of Gran Bodega Saltó

 Bodega Gran Saltó